devfile/api/docs/proposals/devfile/outer-loop-build-and-deploy.md

 We will cover two main stages:
 1. Build the image
-2. Deployment of the image.
-Deploy the image to a cluster
+2. Deploy the image to a cluster

 ## Build the image